No application fees through Fall 2022 for certificates and undergraduate degrees!

 Provides students with practical, real-world experience with the various wireless network security core competencies.
 Specifically, the course provides the most popular hacking, cracking, and wireless security network analysis tools on a CD ROM and trains students to use them to assess and secure wireless networks.

-*Asynchronous online courses at SCPS can sometimes include synchronous sessions.
-Attendance is strongly encouraged but not mandatory at synchronous sessions.
-They will be recorded for those unable to attend a synchronous meeting for viewing at a later time.
+* Asynchronous online courses at SCPS can sometimes include synchronous sessions.
+Attendance is strongly encouraged but not mandatory.
+Synchronous sessions will be recorded.

 * The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.